thejuliaguenther/support-genius/hackbright_project/README.md

 - Customer names were randomly generated using the [Python fake-factory library](https://pypi.python.org/pypi/fake-factory)
 - Ticket submission, first response, and resolution times were randomly generated using Python fake-factory library
 - Agents were randomly assigned to tickets; customers were randomly assigned to companies, roles, and tickets; and companies were randomly assigned to different locations, support tiers, and industries.
-**Note: since the data was created randomly, it does not demonstrate strong linear relationships between the independent and dependent variables**
+**Note: since the data was created randomly, it does not demonstrate strong linear relationships between the independent and dependent variables.
+Were this data real support data, there may be a stronger linear relationship or not, depending on a number of factors specifc to the organization, the structure of their support team, and their customers**

 ## Features